 Information for businesses

-We recognise that water is crucial to economic activity and community life and we are providing support to our business customers during restrictions.
+We recognise that water is crucial to economic activity and community life and we are providing support to our business customers.

-Under Level 1 water restrictions, the restrictions for businesses are the same as those that apply to homes, however for our business customers there are additional expectations.
+Under Smart Water Choices, the permanent water conservation measures for businesses are the same as those that apply to homes, however for our business customers there are additional expectations.

-Major water users (i.e. those who use over 10 million litres (ML) as classified in the table below) will be the first business customers to develop and utilise a Water Efficiency Management Plan (WEMP).
+Major water users (i.e. those who use over 10 million litres (ML) as classified in the table below) will continue to develop a Water Efficiency Management Plan (WEMP) and implement any agreed actions within an existing WEMP.
 This will identify water savings within those businesses and identify where water is crucial to their operations.

-If you are a business who uses less than 10 million litres (ML) of water a year (see the table below), you are required to comply with the general Level 1 water restrictions that apply to residential use.
+If you are a business who uses less than 10 million litres (ML) of water a year (see the table below), you are required to comply with the general Smart Water Choices that apply to residential use.

 The table below shows the responsibilities for the different level of water users.